 Webcasting Copyrighted Songs

-Church live streaming makes use of copyrighted songs in a multitude of ways, & the copyright issues of each song must be addressed.
+Church live streaming makes use of copyrighted songs in a multitude of ways, and the copyright issues of each song must be addressed.

 Performing Copyrighted Songs